Purdue-CS193/homework-0-spencerdidat/index.md

-# Spencer Didat's FIrst CS 193 Homework
+# Spencer Didat's First CS 193 Homework

 -Its easy
 -The TAs are awesome